What is EPS in stocks? Earnings per share, why it’s important, how it's used

 How EPS is calculated

-There are slight variations in the way EPS is calculated by different organisations or under different accounting standards, but this is largely irrelevant for you – you don’t have to calculate it yourself.
+There are slight variations in the way EPS equation is applied by different organisations or under different accounting standards, but this is largely irrelevant for you – you don’t have to calculate it yourself.

-EPS is an important barometer that shows how the company is doing.
+EPS is an important barometer that shows investors how the company is doing.

 Reacting to “missed earnings” and “beating estimates”

 You might have heard these cliches in the media.
 If a company has “beaten” or “exceeded” the estimate, that means the reported figures have exceeded the Wall Street analyst consensus.
-Similarly, if a company has “missed” earnings, this means that the reported figure came below what was expected.
+Similarly, if a company has “missed” earnings, that's because the reported figure came below what was expected.

 - If the overperformance was a surprise, the share price is likely to go up after the earnings announcement;